 We believe that God not only created us in His image, but that He also created us to worship.
-While worship is a way of living, it is also important to practice it in community.
+While worship is a posture of living, it is also expressed in community.

 About Community Worship